Peter S. Kim

 Peter S. Kim (born April 27, 1958) is an American scientist.
 He was president of Merck Research Laboratories (MRL) 2003–2013 and is currently Virginia & D.K.
 Ludwig Professor of Biochemistry at Stanford University, Institute Scholar at Stanford ChEM-H, and Lead Investigator of the Infectious Disease Initiative at the Chan Zuckerberg Biohub.

 In 2016, Kim was elected a member of the National Academy of Engineering for leadership in the discovery and development of novel drugs and vaccines used worldwide.

 Early life and education

 Kim is of Korean descent.
-Kim grew up in Ridgewood, New Jersey the son of a single mother, and his first job was in 1974 at a Roy Rogers restaurant, where he earned money to pay for college.
+Kim grew up in Ridgewood, New Jersey, the son of a single mother.
+His first job was in 1974 at a Roy Rogers restaurant, where he earned money to pay for college.
 Kim earned his A.B. in chemistry at Cornell University in 1979 where he conducted research with the late George P. Hess.
 He received his Ph.D. in biochemistry at Stanford University under the guidance of Robert L. ("Buzz") Baldwin.